cortext/patstat/nomenclatures/ipc_descriptions/README.md

  * ipc_position: the first three levels symbol.
  * section: The title of the level, that means only the first part of the description (Uppercases).
  * class: The same as section.
- * subclass: The seme as section.
+ * subclass: The same as section.
  * full_subclass: The complete description of the subclass level (Uppercase and lower cases).

 The next structure we called it "ipc_description" in which we concatenate and store the descriptions of the remaining levels.
 The structure contains: